Instasupport

 How should card shops handle preorders and allocations?

 They should treat preorders as expectation-management systems, not just revenue tools.
-That means clearer release messaging, stricter allocation language, stronger cancellation rules, and proactive updates when fulfillment assumptions change.
+That means clearer release messaging, stricter allocation language, stronger cancellation rules, proactive delay updates, and a deliberate plan for mixed in-stock and preorder orders.

 Should sealed, raw, and graded cards share the same product-page logic?